JasonLin43212/Flippy-Four/README.md

 * Bombs

-* A way to save and load games
+* ~~A way to save and load games~~ We believe that this feature is unnecessary since most games do not last that long

 * A singleplayer mode